 Who: Any two or more people who have been harmed by an AfDB-funded project may submit a complaint.
-Local representatives acting on behalf of the group may also submit a complaint as long as they provide the names of those they represent.
+Local representatives acting on behalf of the affected people may submit a complaint as long as they provide the names of those they represent.
 Foreign representation is allowed only when local representation cannot be found.
-The Boards of Directors can also refer a project to IRM to conduct a compliance review.
+The Boards of Directors can also refer a project to IRM to conduct a compliance review or spot check exercise.

-What: A complaint must address a current or future serious harm that stems directly from a project that is a result of the AfDB's failure to follow its own policies and procedures in the design and/or implementation of a project.
+What: A complaint must relate to current or future serious harm caused by a project that is a result of the AfDB's failure to follow its own policies and procedures in the design and/or implementation of a project.
+The IRM cannot accept complaints alleging human rights violations except those involving social and economic rights in relation to an action or omission on the part of the Bank.

-When: Unless you request confidentiality, you can only submit a complaint to the IRM after you have tried in 'good faith' to resolve the issue with Bank staff.
-You may submit a complaint up to a year after the final disbursement of the loan or physical completion of the project.
+When: Affected persons or groups may submit a complaint up to 24 months after the final disbursement of the loan or physical completion of the project.

 Where: The individuals submitting a complaint must live in the area affected by an AfDB-funded project.
-The complaint may be submitted to AfDB's current headquarters, located in Tunisia, to one of the AfDB field offices, or to the CRMU.
+The complaint may be submitted to the CRMU, located at the AfDB's headquarters in the Ivory Coast, or to any AfDB field office.

-Why: Submitting a complaint may bring the problem you are facing to the attention of the Boards of Directors and the President of the AfDB.
-They have the power to instruct Management to redesign projects to prevent harm, order compensation, remedy the inflected harm or cancel the project.
-Bringing a complaint may also create a record of the Bank's violations, which may help the AfDB to prevent future policy violations and may help in advocacy campaigns to address problems.
+Why: Submitting a complaint may bring the problem you are facing to the attention of the Board of Directors and the President of the AfDB.
+They have the power to instruct Management to redesign projects to prevent harm, order compensation or remedy the harm inflicted, or cancel the project.
+Bringing a complaint may also create a record of the Bank's violations, which may help the AfDB to prevent future policy violations and may be a useful tool in advocacy campaigns to address problems.